tjcrowder/proposal-weakrefs/reference.md

 registry.unregister(theObject);
 ```

-But it doesn't have to be the same object, it can be a different one:
+It doesn't have to be the same object, though; it can be a different one:

 ```js
 registry.register(theObject, "some value", tokenObject);